SeanTAllen/seantallen.com/content/posts/of-debt-and-decisions.md

 title: "Of Debt and Decisions"
 tags: ["Technical Debt"]
 slug: "of-debt-and-decisions"
-description: "Technical debt; maybe not so bad..."
+description: "Technical debt; maybe not so bad."
 ---

 Back in the salad days of the 1990's, I was working at a company that was building the hot product of the day: an intranet.
 Every company wanted an intranet.
 We'd built several for different client before deciding to create a white-label intranet that would be the delight of all our customers.
 Give us some money and we'd give you a themed intranet with calendaring, project tracking, task management and more.